systemsdk/phpcpd/readme.md

 make setup
 ```

-## Getting shell to container for support team
+## Getting shell to container for the support team
-After application will start (`make start`) and in order to get shell access inside php container you can run following command:
+After application will start (`make start`) and in order to get shell access inside php container you can run the following command:
 ```bash
 make ssh
 ```
 Note: Please use `exit` command in order to return from container's shell to local shell.

 ## Building container
-In case you edited Dockerfile or other environment configuration you'll need to build container again using next commands:
+In case you edited Dockerfile or other environment configuration, you'll need to build container again using next commands:
 ```bash
 make down
 make build-dev
 make start
 ```

-## Start and stop environment containers for support team
+## Start and stop environment containers for the support team
 Please use next make commands in order to start and stop environment:
 ```bash
 make start
 make stop
 ```

-## Stop and remove environment containers, networks for support team
+## Stop and remove environment containers, networks for the support team
 Please use next make commands in order to stop and remove environment containers, networks:
 ```bash
 make down
 ```

-## Additional main command available for support team
+## Additional main command available for the support team
 ```bash
 make build-dev